Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### Step 4: Connect to the Device

 After the device restarts, return to the \[Device Connection] interface.
 Click the \[Discover centers] button to refresh the LAN connection as shown in green box.
-Select the center which your wanted camera is connected to from the device list as shown in red box, click it, and camera options connected to that center will display on the left of the screen as shown in blue box.
+Select the center to which your desired camera is connected to from the device list as shown in red box, click it, and camera options connected to that center will display on the left of the screen as shown in blue box.
 Click on the virtual camera option and click the camera you want to establish connection with.
 Then click \[Connect to Center] button.

 ![PixPin\_2026-06-04\_05-40-02](https://github.com/user-attachments/assets/2c2e76f1-2433-4b01-bcfb-1413211e26d0)\
 _&#x46;igure 14: Connection_

 #### Step 5: Activate Algorithm Authorization

 Switch to the [Algorithm enable] tab, select the Soft-bag Depalletizing algorithm as shown in blue box, click [Algorithm Authentication] button as shown in red box, and obtain the authorization request key by clicking [Get request key].
-Submit this Key to the MRDVS FAE personnel to apply for a formal License.
+Submit this key to the MRDVS FAE personnel to apply for a formal License.
 Once received, paste the authorization key into the License input box and click [Apply License] to activate the algorithm.

 ![PixPin\_2026-06-04\_05-43-36](https://github.com/user-attachments/assets/d2762816-727e-4849-9af0-dfb309032f5e)\
 _&#x46;igure 15: Activate algorithm_